GLASS INSULATOR MANUFACTURERS

 Louisville, KY (1855-1873)

 John Stanger, along with several other glassmen, started this factory in 1850 at the SE corner of Clay and Franklin Streets in Louisville.
 First known as the Kentucky Glass Works, it was being referred to as the Louisville Glass Works by 1855.
 Primarily, their products consisted of bottles, flasks, fruit jars, lamp chimneys, window glass and similar items, but personal research in period newspapers confirms that telegraph insulators were being produced at this factory in February of 1866.
-Type(s) manufactured there are not known at this time.
+Type(s) manufactured there have never been identified.
 For more detailed information on this operation, please see this article published in 2005: Louisville Glass Factories of the 19th Century .

 Leonard Glass Works